Westpac Review: | Updated for 2026

 Westpac Trading App Review

-Note: Westpac's mobile app has a lot of functions and is being constantly improved.
-What follows was accurate at the time of writing this Westpac broker review.
+Note: Westpac's mobile app has a lot of functions and is being developed all the time.
+What follows was correct at the time of writing this Westpac broker review.

 Understand the capabilities of the mobile apps of Westpac, Startrader & freetrade below.